fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2025-03-03】[DeltaV\-Station / Delta\-v](https://github.com/DeltaV-Station/Delta-v) - A fork of Space Station 14, embracing a mixture of classic SS13 chaos and experimentation only possible with the new engine
 * 【2025-03-01】[neo-project / neo](https://github.com/neo-project/neo) - NEO Smart Economy
 * 【2025-02-27】[Unity\-Technologies / ProjectAuditor](https://github.com/Unity-Technologies/ProjectAuditor) - Project Auditor is an experimental static analysis tool for Unity Projects
 * 【2025-02-26】[microsoft / ai\-dev\-gallery](https://github.com/microsoft/ai-dev-gallery) - An open\-source project for Windows developers to learn how to add AI with local models and APIs to Windows apps